-- 1. Confirm the status of the potential transaction as a transaction associated with a project or non-project; - 2.
+- Confirm the status of the potential transaction as a transaction associated with a project or non-project; - 2.
 Identify the performance standards to be applied; - 3.
 Complete an initial determinative classification of the transaction as Category C/no potential impact or as Category A/B or with some level of potential impact, including consideration of environmental and social risk sufficient to inform the classification decision; and - 4.
-Where they become apparent, identify environmental or social impacts that may become a community concern in Australia and provide advice to the EFIC Executive team.
+Where they become apparent, identify environmental or social impacts that may become a community concern in Australia and provide advice to the Efic Executive team.

-Overall, in consideration of the various suggestions described below, we found that in each transaction reviewed the outcome of the initial screening and classification process was fairly stated, supported by the documentary evidence or verbal evidence provided to Net Balance, and free of material misstatement.
-Our suggestions below are therefore only intended as improvement opportunities alone.
+Overall, in consideration of the various suggestions described below, we found that in each transaction reviewed, the outcome of the initial screening and classification process was fairly stated; supported by the documentary evidence or verbal evidence provided to Net Balance; and free of material misstatement.